davidvavra/java-to-kotlin-tips/README.md

 # java-to-kotlin-tips
 Android app which shows tips &amp; tricks how to convert Java to Kotlin.
-From a talk at DevFest Siberia 2017.
+From a talk at DevFest Siberia 2017 & Droidcon Vietnam 2018.
 If you follow the instructions you can use it as a codelab.
 See the correct solution in the 'solution' branch.

 Inspiration for this talk was from [this blogpost](https://android.jlelse.eu/how-to-remove-all-from-your-kotlin-code-87dc2c9767fb).